swiss-territorial-data-lab/proj-hetres/README.md

 1. The yearly NDVI differences are downloaded from waldmonitoring.ch.
 2. The LiDAR point clouds are downsampled to have a similar density as the swisstopo product swissSURFACE3D.
-3. AOI tiling vector polygons based on input orthophoto tiles are generated.
+3. AOI tile polygons based on input orthophoto tiles are generated.
 4. The NDVI rasters corresponding to the aerial images are computed.
 5. The true orthophoto tiles are downsampled to have a similar spatial resolution as the swisstopo product SWISSIMAGE RS.